 Social distancing out of the home needs to be observed

 The advice is to keep a minimum of 2 metres from anyone else to avoid infection.

 Even if your business is one of those where staff can continue to come into work, you will need to put practical measures into place to enforce social distancing away from others.

-One tip is to have them avoid public transport – or if they need to use it, then to try to travel outside rush hours.
-And they really should stay 2 metres away from anyone else on the bus or train.
+One tip is to try and help staff avoid public transport – or if they need to use it, then to try to travel outside rush hours.
+If at all possible, they should stay 2 metres away from anyone else on the bus or train.

 The Coronavirus Job Retention Scheme was announced by the Chancellor on Friday 20th March with the intention of supporting businesses to ask staff temporarily to go home and not to work for this crisis period, as an alternative to redundancy.

-The government will reimburse 80% of the wage cost of these furloughed workers up to a cap of £2500 per month, for an initial period of 3 months from 1st March to the end of May.
-Employers can, but are not obliged to, make up the 20% difference.
+The government will reimburse 80% of the wage cost of these furloughed workers up to a cap of £2500 per month, and grants will include the repayment of employer NI contributions and minimum pension contributions on the revised salary paid.

 Get HR Support